-For those financial instruments not carried at fair value with characteristics that do not meet the description in the prior paragraph, fair value is determined using a discounted cash flow methodology.
+For those financial instruments not carried at fair value with characteristics that do not meet the description in the prior paragraph, fair value is based on observable market prices.
 These financial instruments include a component of both Resale Agreements and Repurchase Agreements and certain Securities borrowed transactions.